How To Compost At Home

 Get your equipment ready

 This sounds a lot more sophisticated than it is.
 Some people like to have a simple rot pile, you can have it located in your backyard or somewhere around the house where you can dump vegetables, leaves and other compost materials or you could choose to get a nice bin for your compost instead.
 What’s great about this part is that you can purchase a good bin online or use any old kind of container laying around your house that is no longer in use.
+You can also use a wood one to be completely zero waste!
 Whatever kind of bin you decide to use, make sure it’s easy to rotate so you can turn your compost around and mix it up.
 If you’re going with the option of a rotting pile, it shouldn’t be too high, about 3 feet would do so you can easily mix it but it should be compact enough to retain heat.

 Select a location